heche-psb/fossiler/README.md

 Doyle, J.A. and L. J. HICKEY.
 (1976).
 Pollen and leaves from the mid-Cretaceous Potomac Group and their bearing on early angiosperm evolution.
 Pp. 139- 206 in *Origin and early evolution of angiosperms*, ed.
 C. B. Beck.
 New York: Columbia Univ.
 Press.

 E. M. Friis, K. R. Pedersen, and P. R. Crane.
 (1995). *Appomattoxia ancistrophora* gen. et sp. nov., a new Early Cretaceous plant with similarities to Circaeaster and extant Magnoliidae.
-American Journal of Botany, 82(7):933-943.
+American Journal of Botany, 82(7): 933-943.

 E. M. Friis, P. R. Crane, and K. R. Pedersen.
 (1988).
 Reproductive structures of Cretaceous Platanaceae.
-Biologiske Skrifter Det Kongelige Danske Videnskskabernes Selskab, 31:1-55.
+Biologiske Skrifter Det Kongelige Danske Videnskskabernes Selskab, 31: 1-55.

 E. Schrank and M. S. Mahmoud.
 (2002).
 Barremian angiosperm pollen and associated palynomorphs from the Dakhla Oasis Area, Egypt.
 Palaeontology, 45(1): 33-56.

+E. W. Berry.
+(1914).
+The Upper Cretaceous and Eocene floras of South Carolina and Georgia.
+US Geological Survey Professional Paper 84: 1-200.

 F. H. Knowlton.
 (1919).
 A catalogue of the Mesozoic and Cenozoic plants of North America.
-United States Geological Survey Bulletin, 696:1-815.
+United States Geological Survey Bulletin, 696: 1-815.

+F. H. Knowlton.
+(1926).
+Flora of the Latah formation of Spokane, Washington, and Coeur d'Alene, Idaho.
+US Geological Survey Professional Paper 140(A): 17-55.

 Harland, W. B., R. L. Armstrong, A. V. Cox, L. A. Craig, A. G. Smith, and D. G. Smith.
 (1989).
 A geologic time scale.
 Cambridge University Press, Cambridge, UK.

 H. D. MacGinitie.
 (1953).
 Fossil Plants of the Florissant Beds of Colorado.
-Carnegie Inst. of Washington, Contributions to Paleontology Publ, 599:1-198.
+Carnegie Inst. of Washington, Contributions to Paleontology Publ, 599: 1-198.

 Huasheng Huang, Robert J. Morley, Alexis Licht, Guillaume Dupont-Nivet, Daniel Pérez-Pinedo, Jan Westerweel, Zaw Win, Day Wa Aung, Eko Budi Lelono, Galina N. Aleksandrova, Ramesh K. Saxena, Carina Hoorn (2023).
 A proto-monsoonal climate in the late Eocene of Southeast Asia: Evidence from a sedimentary record in central Myanmar.
 Geoscience Frontiers, 14(1): 101457.